Advanced Warehouse Management

 Possible error scenarios:

-• If an incorrect code is scanned (does not match any product in the task), the barcode field is highlighted in red, shows a cross and does not add quantity to any product.
+- If an incorrect code is scanned (does not match any product in the task), the barcode field is highlighted in red, shows a cross and does not add quantity to any product.

-• If an attempt is made to enter a quantity greater than required, the system will charge the maximum defined in the product card.
+- If an attempt is made to enter a quantity greater than required, the system will charge the maximum defined in the product card.
 Once the quantity is completed and the product code is re-scanned or reloaded, the system does not add quantity to the product.
-Additionally, if a quantity greater than the allowed maximum is entered, a popup will be displayed with the message: "Maximum quantity reached for product [ProductName]".
+If the quantity is manually loaded into the product card, the system allows loading the maximum quantity requested.

 Picking Completion